National Portrait Gallery and Wikimedia Foundation copyright dispute: Response by the Wikimedia Foundation

 Erik Möller, deputy director of the Wikimedia Foundation, made a statement on the issue, clarifying the stance of the Wikimedia Foundation on the incident.
-Möller stated that although the NPG has agreed that the images are in the public domain, the NPG had contended that they own the exclusive rights to their reproductions of the images, using this to monetize their collection and assert control over public domain content.
+Möller stated that although the NPG agreed that the images are in the public domain, the NPG had contended that they own the exclusive rights to their reproductions of the images, using this to monetize their collection and assert control over public domain content.
 Möller also stated "It is hard to see a plausible argument that excluding public domain content from a free, non-profit encyclopaedia serves any public interest whatsoever."
-Möller further described the agreement that other cultural institutions have made with Wikipedia to disseminate images: two German photographic archives donated 350,000 copyrighted images, and other institutions in the United States and the UK have made material available for use.
+He further described agreements that other cultural institutions had made with Wikipedia to disseminate images: two German photographic archives donated 350,000 copyrighted images, and other institutions in the United States and the UK have made material available for use.
 The NPG stated that the images released by the German archives were medium resolution images, and that the NPG had offered to share images of the same quality.
-A reporter for the BBC stated that in 2008, the NPG made a total of from licensing images for use in traditional publications.
+A reporter for the BBC stated that in 2008, the NPG earned a total of from licensing images for use in books and magazines.